microsoft/vs-tools-for-ai/docs/quickstart-03-project-from-repository.md

-# Quickstart: Clone a repository of Python code in Visual Studio
+# Quickstart: clone a repository of Python code in Visual Studio

 Once you've [Visual Studio Tools for AI](installation.md), you can easily clone a repository of Python code and create a project from it.